 Uncharted Journey considers the transitions of getting older and other life events through the lenses of loss, letting go, and growth.
 Using interaction and discussion, participants gain Biblical and personal tools for their life journey

-Join us and re-energize with worship & prayer at our 34th Annual Conference & Retreat!
+Join us and re-energize with worship & prayer at our 35th Annual Conference & Retreat!

 Association of Smaller Congregations

 Sponsored by the Synod of the South Atlantic, Presbyterian Church (U.S.A.)
 Dates: March 18-20, 2022.

 The Association of Smaller Congregations (ASC) was organized in 1987 to serve congregations in Florida, Georgia, and South Carolina having fewer than 200 members.
 The group seeks in their conferences to lift up these smaller congregations, offering tools and support, promoting their unique strengths and needs, and providing opportunities for fellowship, education, creative thinking and sharing.